 It is each gardener's responsibility to keep their paths clear and weed-free (the half of the path closest to the assigned plot).
-Pathways around each plot at 11th Ave are to be no less than 4 feet wide.
+Pathways around each plot are to be no less than 4 feet wide.
 Paths must be clear and weed-free.
 Putting mulch or planting clover in gravel pathways in not permitted as an acceptable means of weed control.
-Planting in the garden pathways is prohibited.
+Planting the internal garden pathways is prohibited.
 All pathways must remain free of personal items.
 Growing Gardens reserves the right to enforce pathway maintenance as it sees fit.